Do Go On - 127 - Escape From Colditz Castle

 And then in a German winter, you don't get much sun at all.

-And if they made it out of there
+And if they made it out of there,

-There was a sheer 40 meter drop to contend with as well as a machine gun nest that could shoot them to pieces
+as well as a machine gun nest that could,

-Nest of with a mama machine gun
+A nest of with a mama machine gun.

 I'm a little bit busy.

-Just try to feed my child.
+Just trying to feed my child.

 Go for machine gun.